 Agencies must employ proper mechanisms to secure eCommerce based transactions, as described in NIST Special Publication 800-52.
 Any transaction where a secured session is not established with the cardholder’s web browser must not be completed.

 If an agency accepts eCommerce transactions, the following information must be disclosed on the agency’s website:

-Agencies must contact the Financial Agent and the FMS Program Contact before accepting PIN-based transactions.
+Agencies must contact the Financial Agent and the Fiscal Service Program Contact before accepting PIN-based transactions.
 Agencies must have appropriate Point-of-Sale (POS) devices to process PIN transactions.
 Agency POS terminal equipment, and related transaction equipment such as electronic cash registers operating through an integrated POS system or value-added reseller (VAR), must be fully compatible with the processing requirements of the Financial Agent, or its designated processor, and must be able to directly send, receive, and process information, on-line authorizations, and daily on-site reconciliation for the balancing of closeout procedures.

 Agency POS terminal equipment must be situated to permit cardholders to input their PINs without revealing them to other persons, including agency personnel and surveillance equipment.
 The PIN must never be stored or displayed to any cardholder.
 The PIN must be immediately encrypted and must remain encrypted for transmission until received by the Financial Agent.
 Agency POS terminal equipment must comply with the Data Encryption Standards required by National/International and Regional Networks.

 An agency is not permitted to complete any POS debit Card transaction, via the agency POS terminal, that has not been authorized on-line by the Financial Agent and/or the National/International or Regional Network.